vijayaraghav/VSECommerce/README.md

 Open Source eCommerce marketplace using ASP.NET Web API, C# and Angular JS. http://www.vsecommerce.com

-*Documentation will be done based on request and the demand for our hyperlocal eCommerce solution.Priority based on various enquiries /queries.
+* Documentation will be done based on request and demand.
+Priority based on various enquiries /queries.

 With our VSECommerce engine, you can create, single store, multi store, hyper local ecommerce or even online movie site (Demo:http://moviesdemo.vbuy.in/Home.html).
 A flexible architectured product with High Performance, Easy to Setup, Customizable eCommerce marketplace solution.